erhhung/homelab-k8s/README.md

-# Erhhung's Home Kubernetes Cluster Configuration
+# Erhhung's Home Kubernetes Cluster

-This project provisions and configures Erhhung's high-availability Kubernetes cluster `homelab` using Rancher.
+This Ansible-based project provisions Erhhung's high-availability Kubernetes cluster `homelab` using Rancher, and installs services to monitor IoT appliances and deploy other personal projects.

-The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the XCP-ng "Home" pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for user `erhhung`.
+The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the existing XCP-ng "Home" pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user `erhhung`.

-A single-node K3s Kubernetes cluster will be installed on host `rancher` along with Rancher Server on that cluster.
+A single-node K3s Kubernetes cluster will be installed on host `rancher` alongside with Rancher Server on that cluster, and a 4-node RKE2 Kubernetes cluster with a high-availability control plane using virtual IPs will be installed on hosts
-A 4-node RKE2 Kubernetes cluster with a high-availability control plane on a virtual IP will be installed on hosts `k8s1`..`k8s4`.
-The Longhorn distributed block storage engine will also be installed on the RKE2 cluster to manage a pool of LVM logical volumes created on each cluster node.
-Finally, one or more virtual clusters running K0s will be created for testing and learning purposes.
+`k8s1`..`k8s4`.
+Longhorn and NFS storage provisioners will be installed in each cluster to manage a pool of LVM logical volumes on each node, and to expand the overall storage capacity on the QNAP NAS.

-The Rancher Server UI at https://rancher.fourteeners.local will be provisioned with TLS certificates from Erhhung's private CA server at `pki.fourteeners.local` or its faster mirror at `cosmos.fourteeners.local`.
+All cluster services will be provisioned with TLS certificates from Erhhung's private CA server at `pki.fourteeners.local` or its faster mirror at `cosmos.fourteeners.local`.

 ## Cluster Topology